IgniteUI/igniteui-docfx/en/components/themes/theming-demo.md

 ### Default Theme

-The first step is to set the global theme for the application.
-There is a **default theme** that styles all the components in the **Ignite UI for Angular cotrols** and now we are going to set it in the  `styles.scss` file:
+There is a **default theme** that styles all the components in the **Ignite UI for Angular controls** and the first thing that we are going to do is to set it in the `styles.scss` file:

 ```scss
 // styles.scss